 … and straws!

-Similar to making the change to reusable tupperware, investing in a reusable water bottle and straw set helps to reduce your waste even more.
-This is pretty self-explanatory, so I’ll just leave it at that.
+Similar to making the change to reusable tupperware, investing in a reusable water bottle and straw is a really easy (and trendy) way to reduce your waste even further.

 6. Try Out a Menstrual Cup